 I’ve experienced some myself.
 So if you’re ready to throw up your hands and turn to Dr. Google or a magic wand, I get it.

 Yes, I really do have TWO magic wands.
 I’ll wave them around if you want, but they’re mostly for dramatic effect.
-Because what helps more is real talk.
-Human connection.
-Being seen and accepted as a full human with a complicated life.
+Because what actually works is real talk, human connection, and being seen and accepted as a person with a full, complicated life.

 I also have a full (metaphorical) toolbox.

-I pull from lots of techniques.
-We’ll mix and match based on what actually helps you.
-Nothing rigid.
-Nothing performative.
-Just what fits.
+I pull from a variety of approaches and adapt them to what actually helps you.
+Together, we find what fits.

 We move at your speed, on your terms.
-Some sessions start with “I don’t know what to talk about” and end somewhere surprisingly useful.
-Some are mostly venting.
-Some are weirdly funny.
-Some are quiet.
-All of it counts.
+Some sessions start with “I don’t know what to talk about” and end somewhere unexpectedly useful.
+Some are mostly venting, some are quiet, and some involve lots of laughing.

 I offer perspective and curiosity, not just “uh-huhs.”
 After 25 years, I’ve probably heard it all (and worse).